 The Governance Committee oversees our Board governance, including: (i) recommending: (a) qualified directors for nomination and/or appointment by the Board and election by stockholders; and (b) Committee membership and Chair appointments; (ii) developing and ensuring compliance with our Guidelines of Corporate Governance; (iii) overseeing regular Board, Committee and individual director assessments; and (iv) ensuring that Board succession planning and Board refreshment is conducted to support the Company's evolving needs and strategic focus.
-This Committee oversees the "Governance" aspects of the Company's environmental, social and governance (ESG) program, and in this regard, is responsible for examining our overall corporate governance processes in light of both external and internal issues and making appropriate recommendations to the Board for any changes.
+This Committee oversees the governance aspects of our Corporate Responsibility Program, and in this regard, is responsible for examining our overall corporate governance processes in light of both external and internal factors and making appropriate recommendations to the Board for any changes.